deadline-cxn/dlstorm/README.md

 DLStorm
 =======

 Deadline Code Storm.
+In order for this package to work you must define either:

+#define _DLCS_CONSOLE
+or
+#define _DLCS_SDL

+_DLCS_CONSOLE will create a console only application _DLCS_SDL will create a SDL application

 Utilities and C++ classes with the intent to make game programming with C/C++ easier.
 I will start documenting these functions and add examples soon.

 Consists of various C/C++ classes and files